 Financial Matters Checklist

-Make sure your insurance plan is accepted at UMass Memorial
+Make sure your insurance plan and specific product is accepted at UMass Memorial

 ✓ See UMass Memorial contract list and contact your insurance company